tnsoftbear/java_trading_restapi_bdd/README.md

 * **User**: Users have the ability to place orders for buying or selling securities.
 * **Order**: Orders are entities containing attributes such as ID, user, security, type, price, quantity, and fulfillment status.
 These orders represent intentions to buy or sell securities within the system.
 * **Trade**: Trades are entities that are created when two or more orders are matched, resulting in an actual transaction taking place within the system.

+## Logging Execution Time

+In this program, we've implemented a custom annotation `@LogExecutionTime` utilizing the AOP approach in Java.
+This annotation allows us to track the execution time of methods.
+With `@LogExecutionTime`, you have the flexibility to annotate either entire classes, thereby influencing all their public methods, or target specific methods individually.
+Under the hood, an adept aspect associated with `@LogExecutionTime` diligently measures the duration of method executions.
+If any method exceeds the predefined threshold of 300 milliseconds, insightful logs are generated, offering invaluable insights into performance bottlenecks and potential optimizations.

 ## Getting Started